PHP

 Kinsta plans and PHP workers

-The following table shows how many PHP workers are included in each plan at Kinsta:
+The following tables show how many PHP workers are included by default in each plan at Kinsta:

 PlanPHP workers